 Further, if the other spouse stops paying for the mortgage, the other spouse is liable putting the property at risk of foreclosure if unable to make the full payment.

-When the house is put on sale after a divorce is filed, potential buyers would know how eager the couple is to sell the home.
-They may even give lower offers for the property.
-To avoid this, the family house in Alabama should be sold prior to the divorce.
+When the house is put on sale in Alabama after a divorce is filed, potential buyers would know how eager the couple is to sell the home.
+They would then give lower offers for the property.
+To avoid this, the family house should be sold prior to the divorce.

 - If both parties want to sell the home for market value, they should still live in the same home so potential buyers wouldn’t sense that separation is in the works.